katiekloss/jellyfin-plugin-doviremux/README.md

 # jellyfin-plugin-doviremux
 A giant hack that remuxes my Dolby Vision videos from MKV to MP4, so that my WebOS-based LG TV can play them.
-Install at your own risk.
+Not particularly stable at the moment.

+> [!CAUTION]
+> Due to Jellyfin's handling of deleted files, this plugin may make changes to your library's metadata which can only be undone by deleting and re-creating the library.
+Use at your own risk.

 ## How to use
-> [!CAUTION]
+> [!WARNING]
 >  Make sure you have enough storage space first!
 Remuxed MP4s will be the same size as, and be placed in the same directory as, the original media.

 - Download the latest release and unzip it in your plugins directory, e.g. `/var/db/jellyfin/plugins`